wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

 Next steps
 ----------

 The Wazuh indexer is now successfully installed and you can proceed with installing the Wazuh server.
-To perform this action, see the :ref:`wazuh_server_unattended` section.
+To perform this action, see the :doc:`../wazuh-server/unattended` section.